 His coolness began to wear thin during press conferences as title challenges began to crumble around him.
 His playing staff could churn out lackadaisical performances on a weekly basis, epitomised by a 2016 that has seen them obtain 30 points from a possible 54, without the fear of public criticism from their coach.
 “We were the team that had the best performances [in my time] as manager and we were the team that scored the most goals.” said Pellegrini last week but his starting XI barely looked interested during a Champions League semi-final that produced no “best” performance and no goals.

 His legacy?
-Three major honours next to his name and an improvement in Europe offers very little to the incoming Mr. Guardiola.
+Three major honours next to his name and an improvement in Europe offers very little to the incoming Mr Guardiola.
 Despite the money Sheikh Mansour has rightly pumped into the academy, Kelechi Iheanacho has been the only successful youngster to make an impact on the first team during Pellegrini's tenure.
 The finalists of last year’s FA Youth Cup, for example, collectively earned just 23 league minutes in a season that has seen a 1,122-minute decrease in minutes played by homegrown talent compared to 2013/14.

-Inconsistent players such as £42m Eliaquim Mangala, £15m Jesus Navas and £28m Nicolas Otamendi alongside a host of aging footballers litter the current squad and subsequently leaves Pep with plenty to do upon his arrival.
+Inconsistent players such as £42m Eliaquim Mangala, £15m Jesus Navas and £28m Nicolas Otamendi alongside a host of ageing footballers litter the current squad and subsequently leaves Pep with plenty to do upon his arrival.

 A disappointing draw to Swansea City on what was the penultimate day of the 2015/16 Premier League season signalled the taking away of City’s “handle” in hope, just as in the 1800s, that fortunes will change.
 Guardiola brings a proven track record and a charisma that will surely elevate a deflated squad.
-A change in attitude might be immediate, as demonstrated by Jurgen Klopp’s short time at Liverpool, or gradual but the Catalan's objective are clear; replace the deadwood with his own world class players that suit his system, sure up a defense that is used to leaking goals, produce more home-grown players and - most importantly - take the club back to summit of English football.
+A change in attitude might be immediate, as demonstrated by Jurgen Klopp’s short time at Liverpool, or gradual but the Catalan's objective are clear; replace the deadwood with his own world class players that suit his system, sure up a defence that is used to leaking goals, produce more home-grown players and - most importantly - take the club back to summit of English football.

 Over to you Pep, you genius 40-something.